bakhtiararya/EgoPet_dataset_download/README.md

 To download and prepare the EgoPet Dataset, follow these steps:

-1. Install all dependencies
+1. Install all dependencies from previous section
-2. Clone the YouTube-DL repository:
-3. Install yt-dlp and the required Python packages from `requirements.txt`.
 4. Clone this repository
 6. Run the following command in the terminal.
 This process may take awhile (> 3 hours)